DISCLAIMER: Some content in this article outlines how to use functionalities with the new Course Management. Check out this article for further info.

 Please remember that an xAPI (Tin Can) learning object must be imported as a zip package, and it cannot exceed 800MB.
 When you’re finished, press Save Changes.
 If the file format is correct, the xAPI package will be uploaded as course material, and a message will be displayed on the top left of your screen.

-Linking xAPI Content as a Learning Object
+Linking xAPI Content as Training Material

 Before you can link xAPI content as training material in a course, you must first create a predefined list of links in the LMS in order for your platform to be able to play the content for learners.
 To do so, access the Admin Menu, then select the Advanced Settings option from the Settings section.
 Then, access the E-Learning tab.

 In the xAPI (Tin Can) External Content section, add the link of the material in the corresponding text field.
 Alternatively, you can also insert only the domain (e.g. http://www.domain.com/), without the name and the extension of the file, and then add the file name and extension in an individual training material in a course (e.g. file_name_1.zip after the domain).

 When you have added the domain, press Add.
 It will then appear in the list below.
 Repeat the procedure to add up to 20 external URLs.
 By adding only the domain, you can upload as many xAPI training material as you want, without limits or restrictions, because for each domain that you insert in the xAPI (Tin Can) External Content field, you can then specify the file name and extension in the xAPI training material’s configuration.

 In this way, the domain you inserted will be considered as one URL out of 20, but you’ll be able to add beyond 20 xAPI external content.
 Refer to the following paragraphs to learn more about this option.
 When finished, press Save.

 If you want to add a salt secret to the link, return to the xAPI (Tin Can) External Content section, find the link and press the lock icon in the link’s row.
 Add and confirm the salt secret and press the check mark.
 Then, press Save again.